-Protect your API routes in Next.js with Middleware
+Protect your Next.js API routes with middleware

 Photo by James Sutton / Unsplash